 - OLSON: polar pattern cardioids, a 135º angle between the microphones, 20 cm distance between the microphones.

 Andrea Arenas: I’m a sound engineer.
 My first approach to music was through percussion since I was 10 years old.
 I graduated electronic engineer and dedicated to audio since 2006.
-I also have composing studies and crazy love about music.
+I also have composing studies and crazy love for music.

-Nizarindani Sopeña: A journalist by the National Autonomous University of Mexico (UNAM), specialist in subjects of the cultural field.
+Nizarindani Sopeña: A journalist by the National Autonomous University of Mexico (UNAM), a specialist in subjects of the cultural field.
 Publisher since ten years of Sound: check Magazine, a Mexican publication aimed at professionals in the entertainment industry in Latin America and the world